The First Degree Fitness Pacific Challenge AR Fluid Rower looks like a cross between a tank and rowing machine!

 - All wearing parts: 1 year

-I checked the top fitness equipment retailers online and Amazon STILL has the lowest available price for the First Degree FItness Pacific Challenge AR Rowing Machine.
+I checked the top fitness equipment retailers online and Amazon tends to have the lowest available price and great consumer protection.

 Overall, the Pacific Challenge AR is a solidly built rower that feels like you are actually rowing on water.

 There are many great features and the price is good for a water rowing machine.
 Many users choose to buy the First Degree Fitness Newport Challenge AR Rowing Machine because they enjoy the red color.

 When comparing the Newport Challenge AR vs. Pacific Challenge AR they are functionally exactly the same.
 You can read my review for more information and see this rower has a lot more reviews and accurate consumer feedback.

 Other users may choose to go up in price and look at the WaterRower GX Home Rowing Machine.
 This is the lowest priced WaterRower.

 You may also like the WaterRower Natural Rowing Machine.
 This is one of the most popular selling water rowing machines.